markonoo/astrovela-app/TESTING_STRUCTURE.md

-# Structured Testing Approach for AstroVela Companion App
+# Structured Testing Approach for AstroVela Aura

 ## Testing Methodology

-This document outlines a systematic approach to testing the Companion App implementation.
+This document outlines a systematic approach to testing the Aura implementation.

 ---